Toddlers' Truce: Abolition

 The ITA had encouraged the four major companies (Granada, ABC, ATV and Associated-Rediffusion) to seek abolition of the Truce.
 Action was taken finally in July 1956, probably the result of a lack of effective cooperation between the companies, rather than political objection.
 The Postmaster General, Charles Hill disliked the policy as an example of the BBC's paternalism toward its audience:

 This restriction seemed to me absurd and I said so.
 It was the responsibility of parents, not the state, to put their children to bed at the right time...
 I invited the BBC and the ITA to agree to its abolition...

 The BBC could not be persuaded to accept the abolition, or even to a compromise of reducing the period to 30 minutes.
 Hill tired of the disagreement, and asked Parliament for the abolition which was agreed on 31 October 1956.
 However, the BBC and ITA could not even agree a date for the abolition to take place, while Hill decided on Saturday 16 February 1957.

 Later use of the timeslot

 The BBC filled the hour from the first Saturday with a music programme called Six-Five Special, and from Monday to Friday with the Tonight news magazine.
 It continued to cease broadcasts between 6.15pm and 7.00pm on Sundays at the time of evening church services, until Songs of Praise was launched on 1 October 1961.
 Until 1992, this time on Sundays was used for various religious programmes on BBC1 and ITV.

-The slot between 6.00pm and 7.00pm has since then devoted to national and international news (especially the regional ones) in the weekday schedules of both BBC1 and ITV, although Crossroads was also shown in this period used for most ITV regions.
+The slot between 6.00pm and 7.00pm has since been devoted to national and international news, along with regional news, in the weekday schedules of both BBC1 and ITV, although Crossroads was also shown in this period by most ITV regions.